talhanoshahi/talhanoshahi/README.md

 ### ⚡ Fun Facts
 - 🧠 I use Emacs, but I still love Vim keybindings
-- 🔌 I enjoy debugging hardware and Linux kernel logs
+- 🔌 I enjoy debugging software and tinkering with Linux.
 - 🎯 I believe clean code is just as important as working code

 ### 📫 How to Reach Me